Skip to main content

 H-1B or H-4 to F-1 student

-To change status while in the United States from a temporary specialty worker (H-1B) or worker dependent (H-4) to a student (F-1) status, you will need to be admitted to a full-time academic program at a school that can issue a Form I-20.
+To change status while in the United States from a temporary specialty worker (H-1B) or worker dependent (H-4) to a student (F-1) status, you must be admitted to a full-time academic program at a school that can issue a Form I-20.
 You must also be in the United States and in valid H-1B/H-4 status at the time you request this change.
-As an H-1B/H-4, you are able to attend school part-time or full-time, providing (for H-1Bs) it does not interfere with your primary purpose of working in the United States; therefore, you will need a valid reason for requesting the change to F-1.
+As an H-1B/H-4 visa holder, you are able to attend school part-time or full-time, providing (for H-1Bs) that it does not interfere with your primary purpose of working in the United States; therefore, you will need a valid reason for requesting the change to F-1.

 View guidelines.